gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 <div style="margin-left: 1em;">

-* **Error Analysis:**
-  - The error message indicates an `IndentationError` on line 32 of the script.
-This is due to the presence of a comment that is incorrectly indented, causing Python to misinterpret the indentation level.
-  - The comment line `* The input data is assumed to be a strict array of numbers, so no flattening is necessary.` is incorrectly indented and should be removed or properly indented if it is intended to be part of a docstring or comment block.
+* The error was caused by an `IndentationError` in the original code.
+The line `* The input data is assumed to be a strict array of numbers, so no flattening is necessary.` was incorrectly indented, causing the Python interpreter to throw an error.

-* **Proposed Solution:**
-  - Remove the incorrectly indented comment line to resolve the `IndentationError`.
+* The proposed solution is to remove the incorrectly indented line, which is not part of the executable code.

 ```python
 import awkward as ak